Todd Gordon

-Todd Bentley Gordon (born October 20, 1969) is an American professional NASCAR crew chief and radio sportscaster.
-As a crew chief, he works for Legacy Motor Club as the crew chief of their No. 84 Chevrolet Camaro ZL1 in the NASCAR Cup Series driven by Jimmie Johnson.
+Todd Bentley Gordon (born October 20, 1969) is an American former professional NASCAR crew chief and radio sportscaster.
+As a crew chief, he last worked for Legacy Motor Club as the crew chief of their No. 84 Chevrolet Camaro ZL1 in the NASCAR Cup Series driven by Jimmie Johnson.
 As a sportscaster, he works for Motor Racing Network commentating on NASCAR races and radio shows.

 He previously worked full-time as a crew chief for Team Penske in the NASCAR Cup Series from 2011 to 2021.
 He most recently crew chiefed their No. 12 Ford Mustang in the Cup Series driven by Ryan Blaney in 2020 and 2021.
 From 2013 to 2019, Gordon was the crew chief for Joey Logano on Team Penske's No. 22 car.
 The duo won the 2018 NASCAR Cup Series championship and scored 25 wins, which account for all but four of Gordon's wins as a crew chief in the Cup Series.
 Gordon was the crew chief for the No. 22 Cup car for one year before Logano drove it, when it was driven by A. J. Allmendinger and then Sam Hornish Jr. Prior to that, he crew chiefed Penske's No. 22 Nationwide Series car driven by Brad Keselowski, Kurt Busch, Sam Hornish Jr., Parker Kligerman and Jacques Villeneuve in 2011 where he led the team to the owner's championship.